Inaara Aga Khan: Marriages and children

 After interrupting her career prior to the birth of her daughter, Inaara became a consultant for UNESCO in Paris, advising on the promotion of equality and improved conditions for women.
 The marriage between Prince Karl Emich of Leiningen and Gabriele Thyssen was dissolved early in 1998.

 In May 1998, she married Karim Aga Khan, Aga Khan IV, the 49th hereditary Imam of the Nizari branch of the Shia Imami Ismaili Muslims and became the Begum Aga Khan.
 Prior to her marriage to Karim and her conversion to Islam, the couple jointly chose the Muslim name "Inaara" for the bride.
 The marriage took place at the Aga Khan's walled compound and chateau, Aiglemont, in Gouvieux, France, on May 30, 1998.
 She has a son, Aly Muhammad Aga Khan (born March 7, 2000).

 However, a little over six years after the marriage, on October 8, 2004, Karim and Inaara stated they would seek a divorce.
 In September 2011, a divorce settlement was reached and Inaara was to receive a settlement amount of £50 million.
 However, the £50 million settlement was contested by Karim in France's highest court, shortly after being announced.
 As a result, divorce proceedings continued while Karim was said to remain legally married to his second wife.
 The divorce was finalized in March 2014 with the final financial settlement not revealed.

 In April 2016, it was announced that part of Inaara's jewellery collection was to be auctioned by Christie's.

-She is reported to be currently in a relationship with the Chairman of the Board of Porsche AG.
+In 2025, Inaara married Wolfgang Porsche, son of Ferry Porsche, and the grandson of automotive pioneer Ferdinand Porsche.
+He is a shareholder and chairman of the Supervisory Board of Porsche Automobil Holding SE as well as of Porsche AG.
+The Porsche family is the 7th richest family of Germany (2022) with an estimated net worth of 66.5 billion euros.